liukai1919/SQL-Project/README.md

 ## Project/Goals
 I will practice my SQL skills by answering questions about the data.
+I will also practice my data cleaning skills by cleaning the data.

 ## Process
 ### (your step 1)